Little-BlackCat/best_game_2022/README.md

 ![Create database](https://github.com/Little-BlackCat/best_game_2022/blob/main/Pics/Create%20Database.JPG)

+Create Python script to build table and schemas for receiving data from extraction.
+The full script file is in dags folder [(helpers-->create_tables.py)](https://github.com/Little-BlackCat/best_game_2022/blob/main/dags/helpers/create_tables.py).

 **step 2 : Extraction**

 Next, create the data extractor Python scripts.
 The goal of these scripts are to create a data frame that can be loaded into warehouse using the PostgreSQL-connector-Python library.
-The full scripts file are found in [dags folder (helper and operators)](https://github.com/Little-BlackCat/best_game_2022/tree/main/dags).
+The full scripts file are found in dags folder [(operators)](https://github.com/Little-BlackCat/best_game_2022/tree/main/dags).

 ### Reference
 1. <https://rawg.io/>